-An archaeological site about 30 km away from Aurangabad, the Ellora Caves are listed as the World Heritage Site.
-It belongs in the state of Maharashtra, and is believed to have been carved out and constructed in the beginning by the Rashtrakuta Dynasty.
+An archaeological site about 30 km away from Aurangabad, the Ellora Caves are listed as a World Heritage Site.
+It belongs in the state of Maharashtra and is believed to have been carved out and constructed in the beginning by the Rashtrakuta dynasty.

-A total of 34 caves, these constructs basically fall under three groups – the Buddhist Group, the Hindu Group and the Jain Group.
-The Buddhist Group consists of the first twelve caves, the hindu Group takes up the next seventeen, while the Jain Group has only five caves.
+A total of 34 caves, these constructs basically fall under three groups – the Buddhist group, the Hindu group and the Jain group.
+The Buddhist group consists of the first twelve caves, the Hindu group takes up the next seventeen, while the Jain group has five caves.
 All the excavations are in close proximity, reflecting the harmony these very religions prevailed with during those times.

 The first set of caves belongs to the Buddhist sect.
 The Buddhists were the first ones to excavate the Ellora Caves, from around 450 to 700 AD.
 They carved out 12 caves which were further divided into two groups – Caves 1-5 and Caves 6-12.

-The last set of Caves found in Ellora belong to the Jainism sect.
-They were the last ones to sculpt Jaina representations here.
-The excavation found here is majorly unfinished; they are finely detailed, though nowhere close to the dexterity employed in the Buddhist and Hindu Caves at Ellora.
+The last set of caves found in Ellora belong to the Jainism sect.
+They were the last ones to sculpt Jain representations here.
+The excavation found here is majorly unfinished; they are finely detailed, though nowhere close to the dexterity employed in the Buddhist and Hindu caves at Ellora.

-There are a total of five caves under this group – from Cave no. 30 to Cave no. 34.
+There are a total of five caves under this group – from Cave 30-34.

 As far as travelling is concerned, Aurangabad is the closest point by air, rail and road.
-The Aurangabad Airport is situated very near the Caves and is easily accessible.
-The railway station of Aurangabad too links itself to Ellora, which is around forty-five minutes away.
+The Aurangabad Airport is situated very near the caves and is easily accessible.
+The railway station of Aurangabad too links itself to Ellora, which is around 45 minutes away.
 As for the road, the Ellora Caves are closely situated to the Ahmedabad junction, which is about 30 km away.
-One can opt for an auto ride from there to reach the Caves.
+One can opt for an auto ride from there to reach the caves.

-An extremely important component of our Indian Culture, Ellora Caves come in the top ten places in India worth visiting.
-Culturally deep and ethnically rooted, explore these caves to get a better insight into the three major religions that revolutionized India and the rest of the world.
+An extremely important component of our Indian culture, Ellora Caves come in the top ten places in India worth visiting.
+Culturally deep and ethnically rooted, explore these caves to get a better insight into the three major religions that revolutionised India and the rest of the world.